 Exploring Family-Friendly Trails Near London

 London, Ontario boasts more than 350 forests, parks and other environmentally significant areas.
 No wonder it is affectionately called the Forest City.
-For those visiting the city or exploring southwestern Ontario, we’ve rounded up some of the best family-friendly trails in London to help you enjoy a nature-filled family outing.
+For those visiting the city or exploring Ontario’s Southwest, we’ve rounded up some of the best family-friendly trails in London to help you enjoy a nature-filled family outing.

 Westminster Ponds/Pond Mills

 Located in the southern part of London, tucked neatly around residential areas, is Wesminster Ponds and Pond Mills Conservation Area.
 Featuring 11 km of trails, there are plenty of walks that are easy for the whole family to follow.
 Most of the trails lead around the ponds, offering lovely waterfront views with beautiful sunsets and an opportunity to spot birds.
 One ideal place to pause and reflect on your beautiful surroundings is on the viewing platforms over Saunders Pond.

 There are also some picnic tables along the main trail where you and your family can stop to take in the beautiful sounds of nature.
 The trails can become muddy as they are mostly on clay or muck soils, but some of the lowland areas are covered in boardwalks to make the trek cleaner and protect the fragile biodiversity of the area.

 The Sifton Bog Environmentally Significant Area sits on the south side of Oxford Street, west of Hyde Park Road in London.
 Covering almost 42 hectares, Sifton Bog has 2.8 km of managed trails.
 The boardwalk trail, which leads from the parking lot to a lookout at the centre of the Bog is stroller and wheelchair accessible.
 Due to the sensitive ecosystem of the area (it is a floating acid peat bog), visitors are encouraged to stay on the designated routes to avoid disrupting the local flora and fauna.